 - 125 ml/ ½ cup vegetable stock

-- 125 g/ 4.2 oz feta
+- 125 g/ 4.2 oz/ 1 ½ cup feta

-- 125 g/ 4.2 oz grated cheese (Gouda, Cheddar)
+- 125 g/ 4.2 oz/ 1 ½ cup grated cheese Gouda, Cheddar

-- salt and pepper
+- fine sea salt and pepper

-- basil, optional
+- basil optional

 - Preheat the oven to 180 degrees Celsius/ 360 degrees Fahrenheit.

 - Heat the oil in a large pan, add the onion cubes and cook until translucent.
-Add the garlic and the peppers and cook about 5 minutes until the vegetables are soft.
-Add the salt, pepper and oregano.
+Add the garlic and the peppers and cook for about 5 minutes until the vegetables are soft.
+Add the salt, pepper, and oregano.

 - Chop the tomatoes and add them to the pan together with the vegetable stock.
 Let cook for further 5 minutes.